evidhai/notes-techpechu-com/pages/Cloudformation.md

 - No additional cost for cloudformation
 - How Cloudforation works?
-	- Upload the tempates to S3 and referred in the cloudformation -
+	- Upload the tempates to S3 and referred in the cloudformation
+	- You can't redit the uploaded stack , you need to reupload
+	- Stacks are identified by name
+	-
 - Cloudformation handles the order of deployment and know the dependancies
 - Components of Cloudformation